2012 Hungaroring GP3 Series round

 The 2012 Hungaroring GP3 Series round was a GP3 Series motor race held on July 28 and 29, 2012 at Hungaroring, Hungary.
 It was the sixth round of the 2012 GP3 season.
 The race supported the 2012 Hungarian Grand Prix.

+With António Félix da Costa winning Race 1 and Race 2 respectively, it marked the first time in the series' history that a driver was able to win two races in a weekend.